canonical/synapse-operator/README.md

 * explore an SSO option for signup

-* check on Redis option present in architecture
+* check on Redis option present in architecture - done

-* see how charm behaves when scaling in/out
+* see how charm behaves when scaling in/out - done/wip

 * see how to disable users locally